The VM-Series firewall is available in the following models—VM-50, VM-100, VM-200, VM-300, VM-500, VM-700 and VM-1000-HV.

 License Types—VM-Series Firewalls You can license the VM-Series firewall as a Bring your own license (BYOL), Pay as you go, (PAYG), or with an Enterprise ...

-What are the Components of the VM-Series for NSX Solution?
-The following tables show the components of this joint Palo Alto Networks and VMware solution. ...
+Components of the VM-Series Firewall on NSX-T The following tables show the components of this joint Palo Alto Networks and VMware NSX-T solution.
+VMware Components ...

 Firewall File Forwarding Capacity by Model

 Firewall File Forwarding Capacity by Model File forwarding capacity is the maximum rate per minute at which each Palo Alto Networks firewall model can submit ...

 Palo Alto Networks Next-Gen Firewalls The following table shows the PAN-OS® releases supported for each firewall model.
 Palo Alto Networks Firewall Model PAN-OS 7.1 PAN-OS ...